-The below table displays some personal loans on Canstar’s database that joint applicants may be eligible for.
-Please note that the Star Fatings for products in this table are based on a $20,000 loan over 3 years in NSW.
-Products are sorted by star rating, then alphabetically.
+The below table displays a few unsecured personal loans on Canstar’s database that joint applicants may be eligible for, with links direct to the providers’ site.
+Please note that the Star Ratings for products in this table are based on a $20,000 loan over 3 years in NSW.
+Products are sorted by Advertised Rate (lowest to highest).

 Why take out a joint application personal loan?

 There are a number of reasons – you might be interested in sharing an asset with a close friend or loved one you’d like to pay off together, or you may be keen to secure a larger loan.
 It may also be an appealing option if you are unable to meet out the loan requirements set out for individuals.

 Before making a decision we’d recommend you consider some of the following points: